Idlewild South: Composition

 "Revival" initially took shape as an instrumental, with lyrics as an afterthought.
 "An instrumental has to be real catchy and when you succeed it's very satisfying because you have transcended words and communicated with emotion," said Betts.
 The song takes on a decidedly gospel flair midway through, accentuated by "old-fashioned church-like hand clapping."
 The Gregg Allman-penned "Don't Keep Me Wonderin'" follows, featuring Duane on slide guitar and Oakley's friend Thom Doucette on harmonica.
-"Midnight Rider" developed quickly and featured lyrics contributed by roadie Robert Payne, who threw out a suggestion to Gregg Allman while together at their equipment warehouse.
+"Midnight Rider" developed quickly and featured lyrics contributed by roadie Robert Payne, who threw out a suggestion to Gregg Allman while they were together at their equipment warehouse.
 Unable to gain a key to the nearby Capricorn Sound Studios, the duo broke in and recorded a quick demo with Twiggs Lyndon on bass and Johanson on congas.
 Duane eventually laid down acoustic guitar tracks for both "Revival" and "Midnight Rider", as he was quicker to record and more technically savvy due to his session work in Muscle Shoals.

 "In Memory of Elizabeth Reed" was inspired by a woman Betts was involved with in Macon, the girlfriend of musician Boz Scaggs.
 "She was Hispanic and somewhat dark and mysterious—and she really used it to her advantage and played it to the hilt," said Betts.
 To cloak her identity, the song is named after a headstone Betts saw at the Rose Hill Cemetery, where band members often ventured in their early days to relax and write songs.
 Considerable legend developed about the song's genesis, much fueled by a put-on interview Duane Allman gave Rolling Stone.
 The song is Betts' first composition recorded by the band.
 "Hoochie Coochie Man" was the band's rearrangement of a Muddy Waters tune culled from bassist Berry Oakley and Betts' days performing the number in their earlier band the Second Coming.
 Featuring Oakley in his only studio vocal, it is nearly twice as fast as Waters' original.
 "Please Call Home" was cut in New York with jazz producer Joel Dorn in two takes, with Johanson switching from brushes to a mallet on the second, final take.
 "Leave My Blues at Home" contains hints of funk and an extended fade out of the band's signature twin lead guitars."